Skolem Meets Bateman-Horn

 \section{Acknowledgements}

-Florian Luca is also affiliated with the Centro de Ciencias Matem\'aticas UNAM, Morelia, Mexico.
-Jo\"el Ouaknine is also affiliated with Keble College, Oxford as \texttt{emmy.network} Fellow; he was supported by DFG grant 389792660 as part of TRR 248 (see \url{https://perspicuous-computing.science}).
-James Worrell is supported by UKRI Fellowship EP/X033813/1.
+{ Florian Luca is also affiliated with the Max Planck Institute for Software Systems, Saarbr\"ucken, Germany.
+Florian Luca and Jo\"el Ouaknine are supported by ERC grant DynAMiCs (101167561).
+James Maynard is supported by ERC grant PraDa (851318).
+Armand Noubissie is supported by FWF grant DOI 10.55776/ESP1571325.
+Jo\"el Ouaknine is also affiliated with Keble College, Oxford as an \texttt{emmy.network} Fellow, and supported by DFG grant 389792660 as part of TRR 248.
+James Worrell is supported by UKRI Fellowship EP/X033813/1. }